thepseudomind/dochat/README.md

 Open a new terminal, navigate into the server folder using `cd server`on Mac/Linux.
 Run `npm start` to start the server.

 Also run from your command line `npm run dev`.
-It'll launch the FreightHub web app at port 1234.
+It'll launch the DoChat web app at port 1234.

 ### What libraries/frameworks, packages, tools did I use?